zalando/skipper/docs/reference/filters.md

 The filter accepts variable number of string arguments, which are used to validate the incoming token from the `Authorization: Bearer <token>` header.
 There are two rejection scenarios for this filter.
-If the token is not successfully validated by the oauth server, then a 401 Unauthorised response will be returned.
+If the token is not successfully validated by the oauth server, then a 401 Unauthorized response will be returned.
 However, if the token is successfully validated but the required scope match isn't satisfied, then a 403 Forbidden response will be returned.
 If any of the configured scopes from the filter is found